Freedom Caucus: 2021-2023: 117th Congress and embrace of populism

-Role in attempting to overturn the 2020 election and opposition to second Trump impeachment
+Role in attempting to overturn the 2020 election and opposition to the second Trump impeachment

 After Trump lost his bid for reelection in November 2020, many members of the Freedom Caucus supported Trump's attempt to overturn the election results.
 In early December 2020, amid pressure from Trump on congressional Republicans to help him subvert the election outcome, two dozen House Republicans, including many Freedom Caucus members, sent a letter to Trump asking him to order his Attorney General, William P. Barr, to appoint a Justice Department special counsel to investigate supposed election "irregularities", even though Barr had previously acknowledged that there was no evidence justifying such a step.
 Several Freedom Caucus members met with officials at Trump's White House in December 2020, discussing ways to overturn the election results during the 2021 United States Electoral College vote count.
 Most Freedom Caucus members objected to the counting of the electoral votes that formalized Trump's defeat.

 During the second impeachment of Donald Trump for incitement of insurrection, Freedom Caucus leadership and members demanded that Representative Liz Cheney, one of 10 Republicans who voted in favor of impeachment, resign from her role as chairwoman of the House Republican Conference.

 America First Caucus and MAGA Squad

 In April 2021, a faction within the Freedom Caucus, led by Paul Gosar and Marjorie Taylor Greene, attempted to form a new splinter group called the "America First Caucus," along with Matt Gaetz.
 Senior members of the Freedom Caucus reportedly reacted with "fury" to the proposal, with Ken Buck publicly denouncing it.
 The new caucus was later scrapped.

 An unofficial faction of Trump loyalists, sometimes referred to as the 'MAGA Squad', included Gosar, Greene, Gaetz, Madison Cawthorn, Louie Gohmert, Mo Brooks, Andy Biggs, Scott Perry, and Lauren Boebert.
-Described as more radical than the mainstream Freedom Caucus, The group supported primary challenges against incumbent Republicans during the 2022 United States House of Representatives elections.
+Described as more radical than the mainstream Freedom Caucus, the group supported primary challenges against incumbent Republicans during the 2022 United States House of Representatives elections.

 Respect for Marriage Act

 In July 2022, the caucus split over the Respect for Marriage Act, which recognized a statutory right to same-sex marriage.
-All caucus members voted against except Chairperson Scott Perry (R-PA), who joined 46 other Republicans and all Democrats in voting for the bill.
+All caucus members voted against, except Chairperson Scott Perry (R-PA), who joined 46 other Republicans and all Democrats in voting for the bill.
 The Freedom Caucus adopted a formal position urging Senate Republicans to block the bill, and Perry later voted against its final passage.
 To take a formal position on legislation, the Freedom Caucus requires the support of 80% of the caucus's members.